 Important Do’s and Don’ts to Remember

-- Don’t use costumed masks in place of cloth masks or wear both.
+- Don’t use costumed masks in place of masks or wear both.
 Wearing both is dangerous if the costume masks makes it hard to breathe.
-Save some money and consider a Halloween-themed cloth masks.
+Save some money and consider a Halloween-themed mask.
 There are plenty of creative do-it-yourself tips online.

 - Do wash your hands often with soap and water for at least 20 seconds and sanitize high-touch areas.

 - Do keep hand sanitizer close by if you aren’t able to wash your hands.